sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | ICM/6 | Signal HE |      | ICM/6 | **DB37/36 IGN OUT**    |
 | ICM/7 |           |      | ICM/7 | -                      |

-Why not eliminate the HE sensor if you aren't using it?
-Idk; I'm scared to cut it out and find out I need it later, LOL.

-The original configuration uses the mechanical events from the trigger window in the distributor to create a signal to the ICM.
-With the MegaSquirt, we use the input from the VR sensor.
-This output signal will trigger the ICM and allow us to control the ignition.

-Similar to the Bosch 0 227 100 124 'igniter' module (called the "*Bosch 124*" here), the ICM is not a 'smart' module.
+The ICM is not a 'smart' module.
 That is, it DOES NOT control dwell.
-Because of this, we need to use the HEI settings in MegaSquirt-II to set the dwell, etc. The Bosch 124 fires the coil when the signal from MegaSquirt-II goes from high to low, just like the 7-pin HEI.
-We will use the following values as shown.
+Because of this, we need to use the HEI settings in MegaSquirt-II to set the dwell, etc. We will attempt to use the following values as shown.

 | *Parameter*            | *Value*                                                      |
 | ---------------------- | ------------------------------------------------------------ |